google/skia/site/user/api/SkSurface_Reference.md

 bool getRenderTargetHandle(GrBackendObject* backendObject, BackendHandleAccess backendHandleAccess)
 </pre>

-Returns true and stores the GPU back-end reference of the render target used by <a href="#Surface">Surface</a> in <a href="#SkSurface_getRenderTargetHandle_backendObject">backendObject</a>.
+returns the GPU reference to render targetReturns true and stores the GPU back-end reference of the render target used by <a href="#Surface">Surface</a> in <a href="#SkSurface_getRenderTargetHandle_backendObject">backendObject</a>.

 Return false if <a href="#Surface">Surface</a> is not backed by a GPU render target, and leaves